-The Rawson Lake hike in Alberta’s Peter Lougheed Provincial Park is one of a few that you can do year-round, no matter what the weather throws at you.
+The Rawson Lake hike or snowshoe in Alberta’s Peter Lougheed Provincial Park is one of a few that you can do year-round (though summer and winter are better than the shoulder-seasons), no matter what the weather throws at you.
 You can knock it off in half a day – whether you hike it in summer or snowshoe it in winter.
 It’s family-friendly if your kids are regular hikers and are 8 years of age or older.
-If you want to do a full day of hiking, outside of winter, you can add in the hike-scramble to Sarrail Ridge or the full loop hike around Upper Kananaskis Lake.
+If you want to do a full day of hiking in summer, you can add in the hike-scramble to Sarrail Ridge or the full loop hike around Upper Kananaskis Lake.

 Rawson Lake hike or snowshoe details

 Distance: 7.8 km round trip to the lake, 11.3 km round trip to Sarrail Ridge

 Total elevation gain: 300 metres (982 feet) from the turnoff plus another 355 metres (1164 feet) to Sarrail Ridge

 Fishing: There is catch and release fishing for cutthroat in Rawson Lake from July 16 – October 31.

 Rawson Lake elevation: 2,025 metres or 6,644 feet

 Sarrail Ridge elevation: 2380 metres or 7,806 feet

 Toilet facilities: Outhouse at the trailhead and at Rawson Lake